endre90/micro_sp/README.md

 2.  [ ] testing
 3.  [ ] documentation
 4.  [ ] proper readme
-5.  [ ] proper get planning result
+5.  [x] proper get planning result
 6.  [ ] improve runner
+7.  [ ] nondeterminism
+8.  [ ] compositional algorithm
-7.  [ ] when to call the planner
+9.  [ ] when to call the planner
+10. [ ] should refresh state handle command?
+11. [ ] handle estimated
+12. [ ] move model to models
+13. [ ] make model launch choice argument
-8.  [ ] multiple goals
+14. [ ] multiple goals
-9.  [ ] eliminate need for dummy in var domain
+15. [ ] eliminate need for dummy in var domain
-10. [ ] flow graph to readme
+16. [ ] flow graph to readme
-11. [ ] dockerize
+17. [ ] dockerize
-12. [ ] maybe some quality of life for modeling
+18. [ ] maybe some quality of life for modeling
-13. [ ] explore all paths and generate graph
+19. [ ] explore all paths and generate graph